Lightning-Universe/Training-Studio_app/README.md

 ______________________________________________________________________

-## Train a 1B+ LLM Model with Multi Node Training in the Cloud.
+## Scale by running the Research Studio App in the Cloud

-Run the Research Studio App in the cloud
+Below, we are about to train a 1B+ LLM Model with multi-node.

 ```bash
 python -m lightning run app app.py --cloud